The Promenade

 The Rise

 "One less ancient house in North Mistfall, as the Lady Dowager's estate sells her former manor to Sir Harus Greely, formerly of the Exchange." - Podspot HeraldNorth Mistfall is the lesser of the two neighborhoods, but nonetheless home to some of the most luxurious and sprawling estates in the city.
-Here are the homes of the city's most ancient families, those who have historically pulled the strings in The Promenade.
-North Mistfall plays host to the manors of the city's bureaucratic leaders, those who traditionally give The Promenade its councilmen and mayors, knights and lesser advisers to the Lord Prominere.
+Like its southerly neighbor, here were the homes of the city's most ancient families, those who have historically pulled the strings in The Promenade.
+Slowly sold off over time, North Mistfall now plays host to the manors of the city's bureaucratic leaders, those who give The Promenade its councilmen and occasional mayors, knights, and lesser advisers to the Lord Prominere.

 South Mistfall